selman/emacs-starter-kit/README.markdown

   "ecb" to use
 * Java runtime Sun or Openjdk
   for rsense if you don't want to install disable rsense
+* ruby-debug or ruby-debug19 gem (gem install ruby-debug19)
+  for rdebug
 * git gem (sudo gem install git) for installation and updating if you don't want install static package http://github.com/selman/emacs-starter-kit/downloads